raduvd/realestate/README.md

     - npm start

 Prerequisite:
-- postgresql server with a DB called realestate, user realestate (pass admin)
+- postgresql server with a DB called realestate, user realestate (pass admin).
+Or modify these in prop file.
 - maven, java JDK (with env paths)
 - nodejs
-- plugin Moesif Origin & CORS Changer, turned on
+- plugin Moesif Origin & CORS Changer, turned on, or add cors handling.
 - Chrome driver installed at: C:\Users\vancer\Desktop\Libraryes & Sources\chromedriver_win32\chromedriver.exe or change the property to new location.
 This driver should be compatible with your chrome browser (use the same version).